Overcome immigration barriers

 • You will receive a list of documents we need from you and questions for the application form;

-• We prepare the forms and supporting documents with legal representations in support of your case;
+• We prepare the forms and supporting documents with legal representations by an immigration expert in support of your case;

 • You check and sign the application form and make an online payment of the Home Office fees;

-• We upload the supporting documents and legal representations on the government portal and book a biometric appointment for you;
+• We file your application with the UKVI, upload the supporting documents and legal representations on the government portal and if necessary book your biometric appointment;

 • We follow up with the Home Office and maintain any necessary correspondence on your behalf until a decision is made.

-• We offer highly professional legal advice and top quality customer care without charging you extra for priority or VIP service
+• We offer highly professional legal advice in all aspects of immigration and top quality customer care without charging you extra for priority or VIP service

 • You can expect a positive outcome of your immigration application unless we have explicitly told you there may be a problem